 Full details of requirements can be found in the Graduate Research Students handbook.

 The Graduate Studies Committee will appoint two assessors who will read the work, interview the student and submit a recommendation to the committee in a written report.
-The Graduate Studies Committee will then decide whether Confirmation of Status will be approved.

 Version 1.0 (Oct 2016) 2